Grand Daphne itinerary B - 4 days

 SATURDAY

-AM: San Cristobal: Kicker Rock (PR/SN/HK)
+AM: San Cristobal: Kicker Rock, Witch Hill (PR/SN/HK)

 San Cristobal: Transfer to the Airport